Medical fetishism: Enema fetishism

-Enema fetishism is a sexual fetish for enemas and is a type of klismaphilia, the general enjoyment of enemas, and hence those enjoying enemas are referred to as klismaphiliacs.
-This fetish includes not only giving and receiving enemas but also sexual attraction to the equipment, processes, environments, situations, or scenarios.
+Enema fetishism is a sexual fetish for enemas and is a type of klismaphilia.
 Some may be sexually aroused by the preparations, such as by the feel and smell of a latex rubber or plastic syringe, by the smell of soapsuds enema solution, or by preparing the recipient.
-Roleplaying often accompanies these activities.

 Enemas can cause sexual arousal in both women and men because the bulbospongiosus muscle which starts in front of the anus contributes, in women, to clitoral erection and the contractions of orgasm, and closing the vagina.
 In men, this muscle correlates to erections, the contractions of orgasm, and ejaculation.
 Sexual sensation results from distention of the rectum by filling and dilating it with the volume of an enema which in women, puts pressure on the back of the vagina, and in men stimulates the prostate and seminal vesicles.
 Also, contractions of muscles throughout the abdomen caused by expulsion of an enema can stimulate, in women, the uterus and vagina, and in men, the prostate, seminal vesicle, and internal penis.

 Because enemas involve at least partial nudity and the exposure and probing of the anus, many people find them embarrassing.
-An erotic enema holds the possibility of acting out vulnerability in a primal form.
 Among the attractions to enema play are psychodrama, power exchange, erotic humiliation, discipline, and so on.
 BDSM punishment scenes can use extra-large volumes or highly irritating substances to produce pain and cramps.
-Klismaphiliacs often discover their fetish for enemas after having one administered.

-Medical restraints

-Medical fetishism can also include the use of medical restraints, including straitjackets, historically associated with the treatment of mentally ill people.

-Anesthesia fetishism

-Anesthesia fetishism is a sexual fetish for anesthesia.
-This may include the sexual attraction to the equipment, processes, substances, effects, environments or situations.
-Sexual arousal from the desire to administer anesthesia, or the sexual desire for oneself to be anesthetized are two forms in which an individual may exist as an arbiter of the fetish.
-Older-style anesthesia masks of black rubber, still in occasional use today, are one of the more common elements fetishized, and have earned the nickname Black Beauty by many fetishists.